Sonoma State University Primate Ethology Lab Members

 - Donny Williams (Psychology)

-Darren Minier's focus is to enhance animal welfare and conservation management through the effective application of information-management techniques to managed populations.
-His process utilizes the collection of accurate and reliable behavioral data that is then translated into real-world, effective behavior management solutions.
-For the past 15 years, Mr. Minier has built and managed animal care, behavior management, and welfare programs with a large range of taxa - both captive and free-ranging - in zoos, marine parks, sanctuaries, animal-assisted therapy, and biomedical research facilities both nationally and abroad.
+Darren Minier works to enhance animal welfare and conservation management through the collection of accurate and reliable behavioral data that is then translated into real-world, effective behavior management solutions.
+Since 2000, Mr. Minier has built and managed animal care, behavior management, and welfare programs with a large range of taxa - both captive and free-ranging - in zoos, marine parks, sanctuaries, animal-assisted therapy, and biomedical research facilities both nationally and abroad.
 He received a Masters degree in Collections Management and Zoological Administration from George Mason University and AZA's Zoo and Aquarium Leadership Program, BS from the University of California, Davis in Wildlife and Fish Conservation Biology focusing in Behavioral Ecology, and three degrees from the Exotic Animal Training and Management Program at Moorpark College.
 Mr. Minier is a Zoological Manager at Oakland Zoo overseeing the management of a diverse section of charismatic megafauna including ungulates, large carnivores, birds and reptiles, and primates, and also oversees the Zoo's research and animal care volunteer programs.
 He currently serves as the Chief Information Officer on the Board of Directors of the Animal Behavior Management Alliance, on the Captive Care Committee of the International Primatological Society, the Animal Behavior Society's Animal Care Committee, the Executive Review Committee for the International Primatological Society, and an animal management and well-being reviewer for the Institute of Museum and Library Services, Animal Welfare, and Zoo Biology.